dora-rs/dora-rs.github.io/docs/.templates/python-api.md

 Returns the current version of dora python API.
 ```

-This command will show the current version of cora.
+This command will show the current version of dora.